 NTFS file system

 NTFS was mainly created with the intent of removing the limitations of the FAT file systems.
 Also, enable robust security.
-As such, the NTFS file system prevents unauthorized access to file contents by enforcing an encryption system named as Encryption File System which uses public key security.
+As such, the NTFS file system prevents unauthorized access to file contents by enforcing an encryption system named Encryption File System which uses public-key security.